MartinLangbecker/mav-prices/readme.md

 # mav-prices

-JavaScript module for **finding railway connections prices** using the [MAV](https://jegy.mav.hu/) API.
-Inofficial, using an endpoint by _MAV_.
-Ask them for permission before using this module in production.
+JavaScript module for **finding railway connections prices** using the [Magyar Államvasutak](https://jegy.mav.hu/) (MÁV, Hungarian State Railways) API.
+Inofficial, using an endpoint by _Magyar Államvasutak_.
+Please ask them for permission before using this module in production.

 Currently only supports international railway connections from/to Hungary.